sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 ##### attribute

 *Object* *optional*.
 Attribute describes the structure of a data attribute, which is defined as a characteristic of an object or entity.
 The attribute takes its semantic, and in some cases it representation, from its concept identity.
 An attribute can be coded by referencing a code list from its coded local representation.
-It can also specify its text format, which is used as the representation of the attribute if a coded representation is not defined.
+It can also specify its data format, which is used as the representation of the attribute if a coded representation is not defined.
 Neither the coded or uncoded representation are necessary, since the attribute may take these from the referenced concept.
 An attribute specifies its relationship with other data structure components and is given an assignment status.
 These two properties dictate where in a data message the attribute will be attached, and whether or not the attribute will be required to be given a value.
 A set of roles defined in concept scheme can be assigned to the attribute.

 * id - *String* *optional*.
 Identifier for the attribute.
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).